 Roland J. Kushner

-- Supervising independent studies and honors projects in arts administration, and on profit sharing vs. stock ownership as incentive compensation practices
+- Supervising independent studies and honors projects in arts administration

 In the Muhlenberg business program, he teaches business & society, management, small business management, arts administration, nonprofit management, and the capstone strategic management course.
-Serving the broader Muhlenberg curriculum, he also offers a first year seminar on in the study of songs, developed the curriculum for Muhlenberg’s Master’s in Organizational Leadership, and teaches Multidisciplinary Leadership in that program.
+Serving the broader Muhlenberg curriculum, he has offered a first-year seminar on the study of songs, developed the curriculum for Muhlenberg’s Master’s in Organizational Leadership, and teaches Multidisciplinary Leadership in that program.

 Dr. Kushner’s research focuses on two main areas: strategic management and organizational performance challenges in nonprofit organizations; and the economics of cultural industries.
 He is published in Journal of Cultural Economics, Nonprofit Management & Leadership, International Journal of Arts Management, Journal of Arts Management, Law & Society, Nonprofit Policy Forum, Stanford Social Innovation Review, The Case Journal¸ and by Brookings Institution Press.